balllapp/site/versions/index.md

 # Version List

+### v2.21
+- Changed how ball makers look.
+- Made an option for ball makers to produce eaters and exploders (or nothing, if you prefer).
+- Made options for ball makers to change the ball settings.
+- Made ball makers not interact at all with other balls.
+- Added +/- symbols for magnet balls (and walls).
+- Changed some old version texts.
+- Fixed Gravity Ball and Magnet Wall having no options menu when selected.
+- Fixed Gravity Ball having an unknown force acting on it.
+- Made Magnet Wall stronger.

+### v2.20
+- Grouped the balls into categories in the add ball page!
+- Renamed Gravity Ball to Gravity Wall and changed the colours of Magnet Ball.
+- Added Gravity Ball in the Balls category.
+Basically a movable Gravity Wall.
+- Also added Magnet Wall in the Walls category.
+Basically a stationary Magnet Ball.
+- Added a quit button in the left sidebar.
+- Pressing the phone's back button in the main and settings pages works normally now.
+- Fixed scan page having wrong options.
+- Fixed some problems in save strings (used in QR codes).

 ### v2.19
 - Added Balloon!
 Balloons spin around and reduces in size.
 - Select tool is now a toggleable function.